Microsoft System Design Interview: What the Bar Tests at Each Level

 Microsoft system design interview questions are product-shaped, not purely algorithmic.

-Real-time messaging and collaboration: Teams-style chat, presence indicators, document co-editing.
-Expect fan-out questions, WebSocket vs. polling tradeoffs, and offline sync.
-If you've used Teams and have opinions about why it sometimes takes three seconds to show read receipts, those are actually relevant.
+Real-time messaging and collaboration: Teams-style chat, presence, co-editing.
+Fan-out, WebSocket vs polling, offline sync.
+If you have opinions about why Teams sometimes lags three seconds on read receipts, those are relevant.

-File storage and sync: OneDrive-style problems.
-How do you chunk large files?
-How do you detect diffs for incremental sync?
-How do you resolve conflicts when two clients edit offline simultaneously and both users are convinced their version is correct?
+File storage and sync: OneDrive-style.
+How do you chunk large files, detect diffs for incremental sync, and resolve conflicts when two offline clients both think they're right?

-Distributed task scheduling: Background job systems, cron-style schedulers, retry logic with at-least-once semantics.
-These show up often because Microsoft's internal tooling relies heavily on job orchestration.
+Distributed task scheduling: Background jobs, cron-style schedulers, at-least-once retries with idempotency.
+Microsoft's internal tooling leans hard on job orchestration.

 Search and indexing: Full-text search over documents, autocomplete, relevance ranking.
-Comes up for SharePoint and Bing-adjacent teams.
+SharePoint and Bing-adjacent teams.

-Notification and event delivery: At-scale alerting, fan-out to millions of devices, push vs. poll vs. webhook delivery tradeoffs.
+Notification and event delivery: Fan-out to millions of devices, push vs poll vs webhook tradeoffs.

-Rate limiting and API gateways: Enterprise customers expect SLA guarantees.
-How do you enforce per-tenant rate limits fairly when one tenant is a Fortune 500 company and another is a 12-person startup?
+Rate limiting and API gateways: How do you enforce per-tenant rate limits fairly when one tenant is a Fortune 500 and another is a 12-person startup?

 The As-Appropriate Round